-You only need to do this step if you want to have a bamboo shade other than the natural color.
-If you want your shade to be the natural color, you can skip this step in the bamboo lampshade making process.
+You only need to do this step if you want a bamboo shade other than the natural color.
+If you want your shade to be the natural color, you can skip this step in the bamboo lampshade-making process.

 Spray on the Topcoat on the Shade

 We like to use a topcoat with a matt or semi-gloss coat on top of it.
-If you want the shade to be shiny, you can spray a glossy top coat.
+You can spray a glossy top coat if you want the shade to be shiny.

 What Are The Eco-Friendly Seagrass Materials Used in Home Decor Products?

-Seagrass is exactly as the name implies, a grass that grows in the sea or in areas that have saltwater.
+Seagrass is, exactly as the name implies, a grass that grows in the sea or in saltwater areas.
 As Vietnam has access to a lot of tropical oceans, seagrass is abundant in Vietnam.
 A lot of the seagrass used for manufacturing home decor products is farmed to be cut and processed specifically for seagrass weaving.
-This seagrass is cut, dried, spun, dyed, and then woven into many different items, including baskets, lampshades, furniture, and area rugs.
-But seagrass also has some great eco-friendly properties that make it a great alternative to plastic.
+This seagrass is cut, dried, spun, dyed, and then woven into many items, including baskets, lampshades, furniture, and area rugs.
+But seagrass also has some great eco-friendly properties, making it a great alternative to plastic.

 You can discover more by reading our blog Eco-Friendly Seagrass Materials Used in Home Decor Products by clicking here.